By Ryan Keating-Lambert

 1. Leonardo DiCaprio paid out of his own pocket to fly to Australia and do a workshop with Baz Luhrmann.
 He was so good as Romeo in auditions that he even made Claire Danes cry.

-2. Natalie Portman was originally supposed to play Juliet and was fresh off the set of Leon: The Professional, but she was 14 and DiCaprio was 21.
-It all looked a bit too creepy, especially in the kissing scenes.
-Claire Danes was 17 and a much better fit to the role.
+2. Natalie Portman was originally considered for the part of Juliet and was fresh off the set of Luc Besson’s Leon: The Professional, but was only 14, whereas DiCaprio was 21.
+Many found the age difference to be inappropriate.

-3. The incredible Western-like gas station scene at the beginning of the film actually took 7 days to film.
+3. The incredible Western-like gas station scene at the beginning of the film actually took 7 days to shoot.

-4. While shooting in Mexico City, the main hair stylist Aldo Signoretti was kidnapped and Luhrmann had to pay a ransom of $300 to get him back.
+4. Film hair stylist Aldo Signoretty was kidnapped while the movie was shooting in Mexico City, and Luhrmann had to pay a ransom of $300 to get him back.

-5. Paul Rudd, who played Dave Paris, was actually 26 when the movie was made… and he still looks the same today.
-How is that even possible?
+5. Paul Rudd, who played Dave Paris, was actually 26 when the movie was made… and still looks exactly the same today.

-6. The soundtrack did tremendously well, especially in Australia where it went platinum 5 times and was the second best-selling album of the year.
+6. The soundtrack went platinum five times in Australia where it was also the second best-selling album of the year.

-7. The Radiohead song ‘Exit Music for a Film’ from popular album ‘Ok Computer’ was specially written for the end credits of the film but didn’t make it onto the soundtrack like ‘Talk Show Host’.
-Luhrmann himself thinks Exit Music is one of the best end themes ever written.
+7. The Radiohead song ‘Exit Music for a Film’ from popular album ‘Ok Computer’ was specially written for the end credits of the film but didn’t make it into the theatrical cut OR the soundtrack like ‘Talk Show Host’.
+Luhrmann himself thinks of it as one of the best end themes ever written.

 8. As is said in the prologue ”…is now the two hours traffic of our stage”, the film’s runtime is exactly 2 hours.